Wiredcraft/param-injection/README.md

 ### Return auto

-A variation that returns either the promise or the context, depends on if a callback function is given.
+A variant that returns either the promise or the context, depending on if a callback function is given.

 Can be used to build something with both a promise API and a callback API.

 However note that 1) the dependencies are still promise based and 2) the last argument is considered as a callback if it is a function and 3) we assume the callback will be properly handled.

-### With "promisify"

-TODO

 ### Cached result (caching the promise)